ahayashi/ahayashi.github.io/docs/professional_committees.md

 - IEEE Transactions on Parallel and Distributed Systems (TPDS)(2015)
 - IPSJ (Information Processing Society of Japan) Journals (2015, 2014)
 - IEICE (The Institute of Electronics, Information and Communication Engineers) Transactions on Information and Systems (2020, 2013, 2012)

+### Journal Editors

+- Guest Associate Editor, IEICE (The Institute of Electronics, Information and Communication Engineers) Special Section on Low-Power and High-Speed Chips (2022)

 ### External Reviewers